-Chairperson Brown called the Regular Meeting of the Commission to order, announced that the meeting was being recorded and participation in the meeting conferred consent to being recorded, and thanked Commission members in attendance, including Ex-officio members and/or their designees - from the Pennsylvania State Police (Superintendent Robert Evanchick, Captain Christopher King, Chief Counsel Daniel C. Beck); from the Pennsylvania Department of Conservation and Natural Resources on behalf of Secretary Cynthia Dunn, Deputy Secretary John Norbeck and Chief Counsel Audrey Miner; from the Pennsylvania State Capitol Police, Superintendent Joseph Jacob; from the Office of General Counsel on behalf of General Counsel Gregory Schwab, Deputy General Counsel Anne Cornick; from the Pennsylvania Commission on Crime and Delinquency, Executive Director Michael Pennington; from the Office of the Governor, Deputy Chief of Statef, Jalila Parker.
+Chairperson Brown called the Regular Meeting of the Commission to order, announced that the meeting was being recorded and participation in the meeting conferred consent to being recorded, and thanked Commission members in attendance, including Ex-officio members and/or their designees - from the Pennsylvania State Police (Superintendent Robert Evanchick, Captain Christopher King, Chief Counsel Daniel C. Beck); from the Pennsylvania Department of Conservation and Natural Resources on behalf of Secretary Cynthia Dunn, Deputy Secretary John Norbeck and Chief Counsel Audrey Miner; from the Pennsylvania State Capitol Police, Superintendent Joseph Jacob; from the Office of General Counsel on behalf of General Counsel Gregory Schwab, Deputy General Counsel Anne Cornick; from the Pennsylvania Commission on Crime and Delinquency, Executive Director Michael Pennington; from the Office of State Inspector General, State Inspector General Lucas Miller; and from the Office of the Governor, Deputy Chief of Staff, Jalila Parker.